 WordPress currently has the largest CMS market share and currently accounts for over a quarter of all websites.
 This means that there are a lot of people who use this and are familiar with it, thus requiring less staff training when building a new site.

 - Open Source with room for expansion

 The advantages of using WordPress are huge!
-WordPress can be self-hosted, that is why there are no costs associated with downloading, installing, and upgrading.
-There are currently more than 50,000 WordPress plugins, most of them are free, such as slideshows, contact forms, SEO optimization, etc.
+WordPress can be self-hosted, which is why there are no costs associated with downloading, installing, and upgrading.
+There are currently more than 50,000 WordPress plugins, most of which are free, such as slideshows, contact forms, SEO optimization, etc.